hyperledgendary/fabric-devenv/README.md

 ## Serving suggestion

-Now that you have a working development environment, why not... cook up some smart contracts (TBC)!
+Now that you have a working development environment, why not try the [Commercial paper tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/tutorial/commercial_paper.html)?

 ## Alternative toppings